voutilad/sisu.io/content/posts/paysim-part3.md

 // Call the WCC algorithm using our native graph projection CALL gds.wcc.stream('wccGroups') YIELD nodeId, componentId

-// Algos return internal ids, so fetch the actual Node from the db WITH componentId, collect(gds.util.asNode(nodeId).id) AS clientIds WITH *, size(clientIds) AS groupSize WHERE groupSize > 1
+// Fetch the Node instance from the db and use its PaySim id WITH componentId, collect(gds.util.asNode(nodeId).id) AS clientIds WITH *, size(clientIds) AS groupSize WHERE groupSize > 1